Chapter 4 The Reactis for C Top-Level Window

 - No items are enabled when Simulator is disabled.

 loaded in Reactis for C.

-- The Help menu contains seven entries.
+- The Help menu offers the following choices:

 - Go to the table of contents in the in-tool

 - Go to the index in the in-tool documentation.